 - Tesla is again forced to stop construction at Gigafactory Berlin due to missing $100 million deposit

 Gigafactory 5 – Giga Texas

 Gigafactory 5 is the most recent of Tesla’s confirmed production facilities to be announced.
-In fact, Giga Texas, as it’s being called, was not even confirmed by Tesla as a factory location until this past July.
+In fact, Giga Texas, as it’s being called, was not even confirmed by Tesla as a factory location until July of 2020.
 Nevertheless, it is currently under construction in Austin, TX.
 Elon Musk has said that when Giga Texas is complete, it will become “an ecological paradise.”

 What we know so far is that the construction site sits on nearly 2,500 acres, and Tesla chose Austin because it was looking for a location more than halfway toward the East Coast.
 The goal of Gigafactory 5 is to produce both the Model 3 and Model Y for easier distribution to the Eastern US.

 Furthermore, Giga Texas is planned to be the main factory for both the highly anticipated Tesla Cybertruck and the Tesla Semi.
 Most recently, some of the larger buildings on the Giga Texas campus are starting to go up, and Tesla is already posting job opportunities.

 With construction now moving at full steam, Tesla anticipates its first completion by May of this year with production beginning shortly after.
 Keep an eye on Electrek‘s Giga Texas guide for the latest news.